 Auto and homeowners insurance may be the most challenging to figure out and buy because you do it so rarely, and there are so many decisions to make when you do buy it.

 The topic can’t be given justice in this article; it’s a topic that deserves its own space.
-But, here are three tips to buying automobile and homeowners insurance that can save you money and potential headaches:
+But, here are three tips for buying automobile and homeowners insurance that can save you money and potential headaches: